 - Small Business Administration (SBA) Emergency Preparedness

-- Olmsted County, Minnesota Emergency Preparedness (be sure to check out your local resources and see what they have for your area!)
+- Olmsted County, Minnesota, Emergency Preparedness (Be sure to check your local resources to see what they have for your area.)

-So I hope the weather is great in your neck of the woods because I’m looking out the window right now and it’s a lovely, sunny spring day in Minnesota – except for that little cloud in the west and the wind is picking up…
+I hope the weather is great in your neck of the woods because I’m looking out the window right now, and it’s a lovely, sunny spring day in Minnesota—except for that little cloud in the west and the wind is picking up . . . .

-Have a safety question in mind for Pat?
-Let us know in the comments below on what you want to hear about in the next post.
+Have a safety question?
+Let me know in the comments below on what you want to hear about in the next post.